Automation (video game): Gameplay

 The game, currently still in early access, allows for the design, creation, testing, and sale of various vehicle platforms and drivetrains.
 More features will become available closer to the official release date.

 There are three components to the game: engine design, car design, and a tycoon simulator.
 The engine design component was released first in order to drive demand for pre-orders and fund the development of the rest of the game.
 By April 2014, it had sold 10,000 pre-orders.
 In April 2015, pre-orders reached 25,000.

 Car design consists of a system involving a bare, featureless car body on which fixtures such as lights and grilles can be placed.
 Upon placement, most fixtures will conform to the shape of the body.
 There is also a "3D" placement mode which allows the user to place fixtures anywhere in three-dimensional space, with the trade-off that these fixtures will not conform to the body.

+The Campaign Mode spans from 1946 to 2020, tasking players with building a car company from the ground up by managing factories, researching technologies, and designing vehicles to compete across dynamically simulated market demographics.
+The engine designer allows players to configure cylinder count and arrangement, valvetrain type, forced induction, and fuel systems, with each choice directly affecting power, reliability, efficiency, and cost.
+Vehicles designed in Automation can also be exported to the separate simulation game BeamNG.drive as fully drivable cars.